groupdocs-merger/GroupDocs.Merger-Docs/java/developer-guide/merge/powerpoint.md

 merger.save("c:\merged.ppsx");
 ```

+NOTE: You may merge other Presentation formats like PPTX, PPT and PPS in the same way as shown above.
+For this provide files by specifying their names with extension.

+## How to merge PPTX streams

+Please read the following article: [How to properly merge PPTX streams]({{< ref "merger/java/getting-started/use-cases/how-to-properly-merge-documents-using-java.md" >}})

 ### Code Examples

 Please find more [use-cases and complete Java sources]({{< ref "merger/java/showcases.md" >}}) of our backend and frontend examples and try them for free!